 FETHI RABHI PhD is a professor in the School of Computer Science and Engineering at UNSW.
 He is founder of the FinanceIT@UNSW Initiative and a member of the Service-Oriented Computing Research Group.
 His research areas include Data Science, Software Engineering and Software Applications in Finance, Economics and Media.
 Fethi is interested in Middle Eastern and North African music and is a member of the Sydney Andalus Arabic Choir.

 DEBRA KEENAHAN PhD is an artist and human rights psychologist.
 She lectures at the School of Social Sciences and Psychology, University of Western Sydney.
-She has a Ph.D. in psychology and a Ph.D.
-(Studio Research) from UNSW, Art and Design entitled Little Big Woman – revealing the female dwarf through the lens of feminist disability aesthetics.
+She has a Ph.D. in psychology and is currently completing a Ph.D at UNSW, Art and Design entitled Little Big Woman – revealing the female dwarf through the lens of feminist disability aesthetics.
 Debra works with 3D printing, visual art, photography and installation.
 She has exhibited at TAP Gallery, Darlinghurst, Lithgow Centre, Space 565, Gallery One88 and ART WEST at St Mary’s Community Centre.

 KRISTINA TITO is an artist, multi-disciplinary arts producer and cultural leader who works across the arts, disability and health sectors in NSW.
 She has managed disability-led, artist-run initiatives and creative arts networks.
 Kristina ran Catalyst an emerging artist dance residency program, and established a supported studio and gallery space, Project InsideOut, at Macquarie Hospital, North Ryde.
 She studied fine arts at National Art School and performance, art theory and philosophy at UNSW Art and Design.